mmick66/jswallet/README.md

 As stated above this is **not** production code.
 It is set to work with *testnet* by default but by a simple change in the `env.js` it could well function with real bitcoins!

-## Moving Forward

-If anyone outhere has any coold suggestions on developing this pet project further please submit ideas in the issues tab.